+1. Direct expenditures do not include the costs to the Government to run these programs, such as staffing and overheads.

+2. From 2017-18, the energy and utility rebate has been combined with the water and sewerage rebate to become one concession known as Utilities concession.

+3. Water and sewerage rebate - eligibility criteria: pensioners; Centrelink Low Income Health Care Card holders; Veterans Affairs Gold Card holders; or asylum seekers.

-- 1. Direct expenditures do not include the costs to the Government to run these programs, such as staffing and overheads. - 2.
-Energy and utility concessions are available to pensioners and Centrelink Low Income Health Care Card holders.
-The usage rate may not capture people who receive both the life support rebate and the energy and utility rebate. - 3.
-Spectacle subsidy includes: the ACT Spectacles Subsidy Scheme, the ACT Senior Spectacles Scheme, and the Low Vision Aids Scheme.
-The ACT Seniors Spectacle Scheme was abolished from 1 July 2018. - 4.
-The ACT Spectacles Subsidy Scheme is available to pensioners and Centrelink Healthcare Card holders.
+4. Energy and utility concessions are available to pensioners and Centrelink Low Income Health Care Card holders.
+The usage rate may not capture people who receive both the life support rebate and the energy and utility rebate.

+5. Spectacle subsidy includes: the ACT Spectacles Subsidy Scheme, the ACT Senior Spectacles Scheme, and the Low Vision Aids Scheme.
+The ACT Seniors Spectacle Scheme was abolished from 1 July 2018.

+6. The ACT Spectacles Subsidy Scheme is available to pensioners and Centrelink Healthcare Card holders.
 The ACT Senior Spectacles Scheme is available to Seniors Card holders.
 The Low Vision Aids Scheme is available to Canberrans with degenerative eye conditions.

-ACT Treasury February 2019
+ACT Treasury

+June 2019